-The impact resistance is one of the key properties.
-There are many ways to measure it and the method chosen should be the one that most closely relates to the actual use of the part.
+Impact resistance is one of the key properties.
+There are many ways to measure impact resistance and the method chosen should be the one that most closely relates to the actual use of the part.
 Furthermore, each method gives different information so that must also be considered.
 Impact resistance is composed of two distinct parts, first the energy needed to initiate (form) the crack and then secondly the energy needed to propagate (grow) the crack through the sample.

-The most common test methods are probably Izod and Charpy tests whereby a pendulum hits the sample at a specific point.
-Very commonly people measure the notched impact resistance because it gives results with less scatter i.e. sample to same variation.
+The most common test methods are probably Izod and Charpy tests where a pendulum hits the sample at a specific point.
+Commonly, the notched impact resistance is measured because it gives results with less scatter, ie: sample to same variation.
 However, while it is useful the notched impact is not always the appropriate method to use.

-It should be mentioned that the notched and unnotched impact resistance was measured at 23° C, 0° C and -30° C for all samples.
-However, the trends were the same for all temperatures and so the results at 23° C alone are presented.
+It should be mentioned that the notched and unnotched impact resistance was measured at 23°C, 0°C and -30°C for all samples.
+However, the trends were the same for all temperatures and so the results at 23°C alone are presented.
+The notched Charpy is probably the most commonly quoted value and the one that is often scrutinized the most closely by designers and moulders.
+It represents only the energy needed to